Raymond Oppenheimer

-Raymond Harry Oppenheimer (13 November 1905 – 12 August 1984) was an English businessman, golfer and Bull Terrier enthusiast.
+Raymond Harry Oppenheimer CBE (13 November 1905 – 12 August 1984) was an English businessman, golfer and Bull Terrier enthusiast.

 His family was wealthy from its interests in South African diamond mining.

 During World War II he became a wing commander in the Royal Air Force.

 In 1951 he was captain of the British team in the Walker Cup.

 Life

 Raymond Harry Oppenheimer was born in England on 13 November 1905, son of Louis Oppenheimer and Charlotte Emily Oppenheimer.

 Oppenheimer's family operated the De Beers diamond mines in South Africa.

 His uncle was Sir Ernest Oppenheimer, co-founder of the Anglo American Corporation.

 He attended Harrow, an independent boys' school, then went on to the University of Oxford.

 He graduated in 1928 and joined the London office of his family's business.

 He became an executive just before World War II (1939–1945).

 During the war Oppenheimer served in the Royal Air Force as a pilot officer, rising to the rank of wing commander.

 In 1957 he was still a bachelor at the age of 51, and lived in White Waltham Place, a mid-sized Georgian manor house in Maidenhead, Berkshire, set in a 300 acre estate.

 He had inherited the property from his father.

 He was a director of Anglo American, but had considerable free time to devote to sports and dog breeding.

 Oppenheimer died on 12 August 1984 in Berkshire, England.